ettoreciarcia/personal-website-hugo/content/posts/01-IaC-and-pipeline-my-personal-website.md

 Let's begin!

-### 1 Setup the infrastructrue of our website using Terraform, Terraform Cluod and Git Hub Actions
+### 1 Setup the infrastructrue of our website using Terraform, Terraform Cloud and Git Hub Actions

 Why should we use all these tools?
 Couldn't we just do some *Click Ops* and build what we needed directly from the AWS interface?